rasmusab/officialcocktails/officialcocktails.com/content/cocktails/white_lady.md

 ![](/cocktail-images/white_lady.jpeg)

-## Directions for how to make a White lady
+## Directions for how to make the White lady

 1. Fill a cocktail shaker with ice.
 2. Pour 4 cl of gin into the shaker.